Peiran Xiao

 How to design the optimal tournament when one player hires the other?

 We study the optimal design of a two-player tournament in which one player (the manager) has discretion over hiring the other.
 The manager determines the new hire’s ability and competes with him in a Lazer-Rosen-style tournament, in which the one with higher output wins a fraction of the total output.
 The principal determines the payout ratio and the head start (or handicap) to the manager—an advantage (or disadvantage) when comparing output.
 We find the head start has three effects on the output: (i) encouragement effect on the manager, (ii) discouragement effect on the new hire, and (iii) hiring effect through the increased ability of the new hire.
 The hiring effect dominates the discouragement effect until the best candidate is hired; once the best is hired, any further head start leads the discouragement effect to dominate the encouragement effect.
 Therefore, the optimal contract offers just enough head start to induce the manager to hire the best candidate.
-However, in a two-period model where the first-period winner is retained for the future, the optimal contract may allow the manager to hire a suboptimal candidate who must still have a higher ability than the manager.
+However, in a two-period model where the first-period winner is retained for the future, the optimal contract will allow the manager to hire a candidate who is not the best but still better than the manager.

 Work in Progress